Linear algebra (dolfinx::la)#

 Dense copy of the part of the matrix on the calling rank.
 Storage is row-major.

-inline void scatter_rev()
+inline void scatter_rev()#

 Transfer ghost row data to the owning ranks accumulating received values on the owned rows, and zeroing any existing data in ghost rows.

-scatter_revforVectorexcept that the values are always accumulated on the owning process.
+This process is analogous to scatter_rev for Vector except that the values are always accumulated on the owning process.

-inline void scatter_rev_begin()
+inline void scatter_rev_begin()#

 Begin transfer of ghost row data to owning ranks, where it will be accumulated into existing owned rows.